ralucado/Bb/README.md

 ==========

 * Set your path too look into the bin directory
-* Run "Asl" (you can run "Asl -help" too see the available options)
+* Run "Bb" (you can run "Bb -help" too see the available options)

 Licesing:
 =========